keithalewis/winsock/README.md

 Server sockets call [`::bind`](https://docs.microsoft.com/en-us/windows/win32/api/winsock/nf-winsock-bind).
 The `tcp::server::socket<>` constructor creates a TCP stream socket and calls `bind` with the specified flag.
-A C++ `std::string` can have embedded `0` characters but `std::vector<char>` does not give `0` characters special treatment.
 The call to [`::listen`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-listen) uses the member function `operator ::SOCKET()` to return the underlying `::SOCKET`.
 This enables a `socket<>` to be used in any socket API function.
 It also means I can write less code.
 Code not written never has bugs.
-The call to [`accept`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-accept) creates a new socket whenever a client connects on the bound port that needs to be closed after using it.
+The call to [`accept`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-accept) creates a new socket whenever a client connects on the bound port.
-The C++ class for `socket<>` does that for you when it goes out of scope.
+The socket needs to be closed after using it and the C++ class for `socket<>` does that for you when it goes out of scope.

 This implementation has an infinite loop.
 A better implementation would provide a means of breaking out of the loop and call [`::shutdown`](https://docs.microsoft.com/en-us/windows/win32/api/winsock2/nf-winsock2-shutdown)